-An old commercial broiler ration (ration which has fleas and excess fine feed) is possible to have poor nutrient quality.
-This study aimed to investigate the effects of wheat pollard, rice hull, phytase, and cellulase supplementation to the old commercial broilers diet on performance, carcass weight, and gut characteristics of broiler chickens from 0-35d of age.
-Total of 175 dayold male broiler chicks (Lohmann) were fed on 7 dietary treatments each contained 5 replicates of 5 chicks each.
-The diets were: 1) the old commercial broiler diet, as a control diet (C), 2) C + wheat pollard (CWP) + phytase, 3) CWP + cellulase, 4) CWP + phytase and cellulase, 5) C + rice hull (CRH) + phytase, 6) CRH + cellulase, 7) CRH + phytase and cellulase.
-Wheat pollard/rice hull was added at 40g/kg.
+An old-commercial-ration of-broiler ration (ration which has having a lot of fleas/insect and excess fine feed) is possible to have poor nutrient quality.
+This study aimed to investigate the effects of wheat pollard (WP), rice hull (RH), phytase, and cellulase supplementation to the old commercial broilers diet on growth performance, carcass weight, and gut characteristics of broiler chickens from 0-35 days of age.
+Total of 175 day-old male broiler chicks (Lohmann) were fed on 7 dietary treatments each contained (5 replicates/treatment) of 5 chicks each.
+The diets were: 1.) the old commercial broiler diet, as a control diet (C), 2.)-CWP+ wheat pollard (CWP)+phytase, 3).CWP+cellulase, 4.)
+CWP+phytase+-and-cellulase, 5.)
+CRH-+ rice hull (CRH) +phytase, 6.)
+CRH+cellulase, 7.)-CRH+phytase+-and-cellulase.
+Wheat pollard/rice hull was added at 40g/kg of diet.
 Phytase was given at 1250FTU/kg and cellulase at 250Unit/kg.
-The control diet by analyses was found to contain a low level of Ca (0.5%) and total P (0.4%).
-Treatment diets did not affect broiler performance (P>0.05).
+The control diet by analyses was found to contained a low level of Ca (0.5%) and total P (0.4%).
+Treatment diets did not affect BWG, FI, and FCE of broiler chickens (P>0.05).
 Birds fed diets 5, 6, 7 showed the higher carcass weight (P<0.05), the lightest duodenum and jejunum weight (P<0.01), the lowest jejunum pH (P<0.05) and caecal pH (P<0.01), as well as the higher caecal acetic and butyric acid concentration (P<0.01).
 The duodenum digesta was the highest in the control diet (P<0.05).
 In conclusion, adding 40g/kg rice hull to the old commercial broiler diets containing low levels of Ca (0.5%) and total P (0.3-0.5%) could enhance carcass weight.
-Increasing carcass weight seems to be correlated with the reduction of microbial influence in the gut through increasing production of volatile fatty acids, in which the present of rice hull contribute more than the phytase supplementation.
+The mechanism was assumed through the reduction of the gut weight-Increasing carcass weight seems due to the reduction of the gut weight to be correlated with the reduction of microbial influence in the gut through increasing production of volatile fatty acids, in which the addition present of rice hull, as well as its physical structure, contributes more than the phytase supplementation.
 Cellulase supplementation did not enhance phytase efficacy.